vanvuongngo/platformatic-workshop/README.md

 ## workshop 1

-How to start with a frontend and expose it with the gateway application.
+How to start with a frontend and expose it with the gateway application...

 - learn to use the wattpm CLI
 - learn to kickoff a watt project